neryto/MoviesApp/README.md

 # MoviesApp
-Proyect to evaluate my Android developer skills , this proyect implements Room , MVVM , Kotlin coroutines and Flows and Clean architecture
+Proyect to evaluate my Android developer skills , this proyect implements Room, MVVM, dependency inyection with Hilt, Kotlin coroutines and Flows and Clean architecture